About the project

 The Joinery is a sustainable building project, located at 640 N. Denver Ave. in north Tulsa.
 The 3,180-square-foot, two-story, brick residence is the first in Oklahoma to seek Living Building Challenge™ certification from the International Living Future Institute.

 These regenerative buildings are constructed not only to be self-sufficient but also to give more than they take.
 It’s considered “the world’s most rigorous proven performance standard for building.”
-In fact, there are fewer than two dozen fully certified Living Buildings in the world.
+In fact, there are just two dozen fully certified Living Buildings in the world; and the majority of those in the U.S. are located on the coasts.
 Find certified case studies here.